sneurlax/monero-mining-pool-report-v7/README.md

 ###### Formatting note

 This report's final format will be LaTeX (see `monero-v7-mining-pool-report.tex` and its PDF output, `monero-v7-mining-pool-report.pdf`,) but this README is in Markdown format.
+Footnotes, for example, are rendered here as simple parentheticals.
 The report's text will be refined and finished here in Markdown format first and migrated to LaTeX in its final versions for presentation.

-## Introduction}
+## Introduction

 As of Monero version 7 (`v7`, which began at block height [1546000](https://github.com/monero-project/monero/blob/93e76e14a205a84cbea8ab0a3e35f37bf9d08b42/src/cryptonote_core/blockchain.cpp#L111),) a majority of the Monero hashrate is attributable to particular mining pools and there are seven or eight public pools with over 1% of the total global hashrate.
-These pools advertise various statistics--metadata--including the blocks that they have mined, and all but one pool (Nanopool) list the payouts that they have made to their miners (Nanopool does not directly announce all of their payments, but still does announce enough information to identify some of their transactions.
-What portion of their total payments are attributable is not known at this time and is a topic for future work.)
+These pools advertise various statistics--metadata--including the blocks that they have mined, and all but one pool list the payouts that they have made to their miners.
 The combination of output ownership and transaction authorship allow the true member of some ring signatures to be inferred beyond a reasonable doubt in some cases, degrading one of Monero's layers of privacy.

 ### Monero's privacy protections